Transfer Credit: Secondary School

 Keep in mind that you need to complete a minimum of 13.0 credits at the 200-level or higher for your degree requirements.
 While you can take as many 100-level courses as you want, not all of them will help you progress toward completing your degree.

 In some cases, you may not wish to keep the transfer credits you received from your secondary school studies.
 It is advised that you forfeit these credits at the end of your first year.
 Since your transfer credits count toward the 20.0 credits required for your degree and, in most cases, your breadth requirements, you should discuss whether or not you should forfeit any of your secondary school transfer credits with your College Registrar’s Office.
-Once you forfeit a secondary school transfer credit, it will be removed from your academic record and will not count toward any aspect of your degree or program requirements, including your overall number of credits and breadth requirements.
+Once you forfeit a secondary school transfer credit, it will be removed from your academic record, will not be reinstated at a later date and will not count toward any aspect of your degree or program requirements, including your overall number of credits and breadth requirements.

 If you wish to forfeit credits for a secondary school course, you have to forfeit all of the credits for that course.
 You cannot forfeit partial credits for one particular course.